Hector Sutherland (cyclist)

 Hector John Sutherland (6 March 1930 - 26 April 2011) was an Australian racing cyclist.
 He finished in second place in the Australian National Road Race Championships in 1953 and 1954.
 He won a gold medal in men's road race event at the 1950 Commonwealth Games.

+Sutherland won the 1954 Herald Sun Tour and in 1955 won the Wangaratta Wheelrace at the Wangaratta Showgrounds.